Skip to content

 Homelessness & Hunger Relief

-Homelessness and food insecurity are challenges that touch every community in Florida's 16th District.
-From Bradenton and Palmetto in Manatee County to Riverview and Gibsonton in Hillsborough County, families are struggling, and too many of our neighbors are going without a safe place to sleep or a reliable source of food.
+Homelessness and food insecurity are challenges that touch every community in Florida's 14th District.
+From Brandon to Riverview to Gibsonton, families are struggling, and too many of our neighbors are going without a safe place to sleep or a reliable source of food.
 John Peters believes we can address these problems with compassion, accountability, and solutions that actually work.

 Mental Health and Addiction Treatment